NikitaJaiswal13/nikitajaiswal.me/README.md

-🌟 My Personal Portfolio
-Check out my portfolio here (Add your deployed link once available)
+# Nikita Jaiswal's Personal Website

+Welcome to my personal site!
+Check it out [here](https://nikitajaiswal.me) or simply search **nikitajaiswal.me** in your browser.

 🛠️ Tech Stack
 Frontend: Angular, HTML, CSS, Bootstrap, JavaScript Other Tools: EmailJS for contact form integration

+Hope you have a great time exploring! 🚀